bakker-team/bakker/.github/ISSUE_TEMPLATE/regular_issue.md

 ---
-name: Bug report
+name: Regular issue
-about: Create a report to help us improve
+about: Tell us about the issue.
 title: ''
 labels:
 assignees: ''